-Under this alternative, the proposed Tule Wind Project would be the same as that described in Section B of this EIR/EIS with the exception that this alternative would remove specific turbine locations.
-The proposed action would erect 11 turbines adjacent to the BLM In-Ko-Pah Mountains Area of Critical Concern (ACEC) (R1 through R10 and R13) and 51 turbines adjacent to wilderness areas on the western side of the project site (Figure C-2).
-Under this alternative, 62 turbines would be removed including J1 through J15; K1 through K12; L1 through L11; M1 and M2; N1 through N8; P1 through P5; Q1 and Q2; R1 through R10, and R13.
-Note that there are no turbines labeled J7, J12, K6, or K10.
+Under this alternative, the proposed Tule Wind Project would consist of 65 turbines be the same as that described in Section B of this EIR/EIS-with the exception that this alternative would removale of 623 specific turbines to include locations.
+The proposed action would erect 11 8six turbines adjacent to the BLM-In-Ko-Pah Mountains Area of Critical Environmental Concern (ACEC) being S1, R4, (R8), R8, R9, and R10 (R1 through R10 and R13) and 51-57 turbines adjacent to wilderness areas-on the western side of the project site (Figure C-2).
+Under this alternative, 62 65 turbines would be removed, including all turbines in the J, K, L, M, N, P, and Q strings.
+J1 through J15; K1 through K12; L1 through L11; M1 and M2; N1 through N8; P1 through P5; Q1 and Q2Figure C-2B, Tule Wind Project Alternatives Map, depicts the locations of proposed wind turbines.; R1 through R10, and R13.
+Note that there are no turbines labeled J6, J7, J12, K6, or K10.

 A reduction in turbines as proposed would meet project objectives criteria, is considered feasible, and is consistent with the purpose and need as set forth in Section A; therefore, this alternative is considered a reasonable alternative in this EIR/EIS.
-This project alternative is also expected to meet environmental screening criteria because it has the potential to reduce impacts to the BLM ACEC and golden eagles as compared with the proposed Tule Wind Project.
+This project alternative is also expected to meet environmental screening criteria because it has the potential to reduce impacts-indirect effects of the project by removing project components from private land holdings adjacent to the In-Ko-Pah MountainsBLM ACEC and reducing the risk of collision with operating turbines in the northwest portion of the project area by golden eagles as compared with the proposed Tule Wind Project.
 For these reasons, this alternative has been selected for detailed analysis in this EIR/EIS.